What is emotional eating?

 4-You have random food cravings out of the blue:

-Sometimes, you feel like you have to eat certain food, that you can’t give an explanation for yourself.
+Sometimes, you feel like you have to eat certain food, that you can’t explain yourself.
 And it’s not even that you’re hungry.
-It’s only a craving that you should satisfy, else you’ll feel sad for the day.
+It’s only a craving that you should satisfy, or else you’ll feel sad for the day.

 5-You eat even when you are rightfully full: